dotcommander/orc/ENHANCED_PROMPTS_SUMMARY.md

-# Enhanced Prompts Implementation Summary
+# Enhanced Prompts (V2) - Default System

 ## Overview
-Successfully implemented a comprehensive enhanced prompts system (V2) for The Orchestrator, following Anthropic's 2025 prompt engineering best practices.
-The system dramatically improves output quality for both fiction and code generation.
+The Orchestrator uses a comprehensive enhanced prompts system (V2) following Anthropic's 2025 prompt engineering best practices.
+These enhanced prompts are now the default and only prompt system, dramatically improving output quality for both fiction and code generation.

 ## Key Achievements